isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

 This library provides utilities classes.

 ### Samples
-You can find in this repo lots of basic examples.<br/>
+You can find in this repo some examples for iOS, Android and Unix.<br/>
-For iOS, if you want to use the precompiled frameworks instead of building the whole SDK, you will have to to:

-* click on the target
-* choose Build Settings
-* edit the value of *Framework Search Paths* by deleting ```$(SRCROOT)/../../../../ARSDKBuildUtils/Targets/iOS/Install/Frameworks```

 ##How to build the SDK